highmobility/hmkit-fleet-v2/gradle/deploy-process.md

 # Public release

-Release is via a merged pull request to main and then creating a release in GitHub UI.
+Release is done via a merged pull request to main/v0 and then creating a release in GitHub UI.

-## Steps
+## Steps for v1
 - update CHANGELOG.md
   - next version is with minor +1, or the manually updated version
 - merge a pull request to main.
 This creates a new tag with minor +=1.